 Location: SRC Bede Sixth Form

 Over the two years you will read and study eight texts: Othello; Death of a Salesman; The Handmaid’s Tale; The Kite Runner and a collection of poems by John Keats and William Blake.
-Two texts you will choose for your coursework essays.
+You will also choose two texts for your coursework unit.

 Through paired, group and individual tasks designed to allow you to achieve a detailed understanding and appreciation of the texts.
 You will learn to research and present topics to small and large groups and write up your research for essay tasks.